 The Pakistan Army is commanded by the Chief of Army Staff (COAS), by statute a Four-Star Army General, appointed by the President with the Prime Minister’s consultation and confirmation.
 General Qamar Javed Bajwa is the chief of army staff till 2018.

-Army General Zubair Mahmood Hayat is the current Chairman Joint Chiefs of Staff Committee.
+Lieutenant General Sahir Shamshad is the current Chairman Joint Chiefs of Staff Committee.

 The Army has a broad range of corporate, commercial, and political interests.
 On many occasions, it has taken control of the civilian government to restore order in the country.